News

 Dye sublimation, heat curing and other methods of polymerization increase the softness and strength of polyester yarns.
 This makes it ideal for high wear and tear applications.
 Other types of synthetic fibers are not as durable or as soft as polyester, which is why polyester has been a popular choice for years.

-In terms of strength, polyester yarn beats most man-made fiber fabrics by a mile.
+In terms of strength, polyester yarn beats man-made fiber fabrics by a mile.
 It is about eight times stronger than cotton.
 Its breaking strength is about five thousand times stronger than cotton.
 It is not uncommon to find sports equipment made of polyester yarn, especially since many athletes use them because they are durable and soft.
 Spun yarn is also a polyester yarn that is commonly used as batting material in softball, baseball, rugby, lacrosse and softball.
 It is more affordable than spun yarn.

 The softness of polyester yarn lies somewhere between cotton and nylon.
 This fabric is more porous than nylon.
 The threads in polyester yarns have a waxy, oily feel to them that many people describe as silk.
 A lot of manufacturers produce synthetic fibers using polyester yarn.
 However, because it is considered a synthetic fiber, some companies still do not use it because it is considered very costly compared to cotton or wool.